rtlabs-com/p-net/doc/creating_gsdml_files.rst

 * ``NameOfStationNotTransferable="false"``
 * ``LLDP_NoD_Supported="true"`` Mandatory ``true`` since V2.31.
 * ``ResetToFactoryModes="1..2"`` Bits describing reset possibilities.
 At least "2" should be present.
-Reset modes 1 and 2 are supported by p-net.
+Reset modes 1 and 2 are supported by P-Net.
 * ``ParameterizationSpeedupSupported="true"`` For fast startup.
 * ``PowerOnToCommReady="700"`` For fast startup, time to first data exchange in milliseconds.
 Unsigned32.